NaBeyne/GildedRoseKata/ImplementationSteps.md

 I started this step by creating constants of all strings in the updateQuality method.
-Next to the creation of constants I did some first simplification steps of the method, namely extracting the sulfuras checks to just one check surrounding the other code of the method, merging some of the if statements and changing the for loop to a foreach loop.
+Next to the creation of constants I did some first simplification steps of the method, namely extracting the sulfuras checks to just one check surrounding the other code of the method, merging some if statements and changing the for loop to a foreach loop.

 ## Remove duplicated code by creating methods

 In this step I started by creating two more constants, namely for the minimum and maximum quality of an item.
-After that i tried to remove as much of the duplicated code in the method as possible, by creating some helper methods in the class.
+After that I tried to remove as much of the duplicated code in the method as possible, by creating some helper methods in the class.

 ## Improve readability by removing negations

-This step was mostly a preparation for what I was planning on doing in the next step and mainly made the code more readable for me personally, as I find it a lot more clear to read code that isn't entirely made up of negations in if statements.The removing of negations also made it a lot more clear to see what happens in case of a certain item, instead of what doesn't happen to a certain item.
+This step was mostly a preparation for what I was planning on doing in the next step and mainly made the code more readable for me personally, as I find it a lot clearer to read code that isn't entirely made up of negations in if statements.
+The removing of negations also made it a lot clearer to see what happens in case of a certain item, instead of what doesn't happen to a certain item.

 ## Change updateQuality method to handle different items separately instead of in nested if else statements